fedenicolo/PCSC_fourier/README.md

 frequency based on it.
 - **Executable Input Option**: Add support for running the program with a single configuration file as input, alongside the current menu-driven interface.

-### Current Limitations
-- **Input Formats**: Supports only WAV, BMP, and PNG; more formats need to be added.
-Also, the WAV reader only supports the most common uncompressed PCM audio formats.
-Similarly, the PNG reader only supports PNG images with up to 3 color channels.
-Other audio formats could be added for more flexibility.
-- **Output Generation**: The same thing can be said for output generation, the MP3Output class has only one saving format (PCM 32bit float).
-Different opttions could be implemented along with a menu to select the encoding format the user wants to use.
-Finally, some other file types could also be implemented.
-- **Menu-Driven Interface**: While user-friendly, it may not be ideal for automated or batch processing workflows.
-- **Static Bin and Filter Configurations**: Histogram bins and filter configurations are fixed and cannot adapt dynamically to the input data.
-Currenty filters may introduce numerical artifacts, which smoother designs can mitigate.